 - Harassment & Bullying policy – this policy sets out Bouygues’ approach to preventing the occurrence of discrimination, harassment, bullying or victimisation in the work place;

-- Whistleblowing policy – this policy encourages employees to bring any bad practice they become aware of to the attention of senior management without fear of repercussions for doing so;
+- Whistleblowing policy – this policy encourages employees to bring any bad practice they become aware of to the attention of senior management without fear of repercussions for doing so.
+This policy also applies to third parties such as consultants, contractors, trainees, casual and agency staff;

 - Anti-slavery policy – this policy specifically addresses the subject matter of the Act recognising and preventing trafficked, forced, bonded and child labour; and